 State Licensing Requirements

-The MS-RDN program provides a national level of certification once graduates pass the credentialing examination for registered dietitians.
+The MS-RDN program provides a national level of certification for registered dietitians once graduates pass the credentialing examination.
 Applicants are responsible for determining any additional requirements for licensure in the state where they seek to be licensed.
 Students should refer directly to the state licensing bodies or visit professional websites such as the Commission on Dietetic Registration for licensure requirements across the United States.
 Florida candidates with an active RDN number can apply directly to the Florida Department of Health.

 Graduation and Program Completion Requirements for RDN